mbajdman/Data-Science-Portfolio/README.md

 - seaborn

 Expected Outcomes:
-- Determination of the impact of button color on sign-up rates: A clear conclusion on whether changing the sign-up button color from blue to green has a statistically significant impact on the sign-up rate.
+- Determination of the impact of button colour on sign-up rates: A clear conclusion on whether changing the sign-up button colour from blue to green has a statistically significant impact on the sign-up rate.
 - Quantification of the lift (if any) in sign-up rate: A measurement of the percentage increase or decrease in sign-up rate observed in the treatment group compared to the control group.
 - Assessment of the experiment's validity: Confirmation that the experiment design and execution were sound, based on the AA test and SRM check results.
 - Recommendation for future action: A data-backed decision on whether to implement the green button or maintain the original blue button.
-- Insights into user behavior: Potential insights into how a seemingly small design change can influence user conversion.
+- Insights into user behaviour: Potential insights into how a seemingly small design change can influence user conversion.

 Project 3: Amazon Stock Price Direction
 ---------------------------------------